 Unicorns Existed In Real Life Only 39,000 Years Ago

 The first evidence that this animal existed was a mandible found in 1807 by a German/Russian paleontologist, which was gifted to Moscow University.
-It was only in 2016 that a well-preserved skull was found in the Pavlodar region of Kazakhstan.
+It was only in 2016 that a well-preserved Elasmotherium skull was found in the Pavlodar region of Kazakhstan.
 According to scientists, this new evidence proves that the Siberian unicorn lived until the Pleistocene, around 39,000 years ago.
-For more context: at this period in history, modern humans were already spreading outside of Africa.
-This means our antecessors lived at the same point in time when unicorns were roaming around.
+For more context: in this period in history, modern humans were already spreading outside of Africa.
+This means our antecessors lived at the same point in time as unicorns were roaming around.
 And while no one knows if the Elasmotherium is the reason behind the unicorn legend, knowing it existed is still an impressive discovery.